Posted in: Ideas for your websiteLast update: 22/04/21

 The summary page has several objectives and features.
 If you are a brand that regularly organizes contests and sweepstakes, you should learn to get the most out of this new feature.
 For this reason, we give you 3 practical examples to get a better understanding of its usability and to improve the participation experience of your online promotions:

 1. Educational and didactic quizzes

 The primary objectives of these quizzes – aside from obtaining new leads for your database – include: reinforcing an idea related to your business, teaching a concept through repetition, and evaluating a user’s knowledge of your brand.
-You can use quizzes with simple questions and answers, and make it a requirement for registering in the promotion and thereby have a chance of winning the prize that the users answer all the quiz questions correctly.
+You can use our online quiz app with simple questions and answers, and make it a requirement for registering in the promotion and thereby have a chance of winning the prize that the users answer all the quiz questions correctly.
 The summary page can therefore show which questions were answered correctly and which weren’t, and it can also give the user the chance to repeat the quiz until all the answers are answered correctly.

 For example, the following Summary Page is extracted from a quiz about general culture published by a support academy for students.
 Only users who correctly answer all the questions – proving that they really want to study and learn – will opt for free classes at the academy.

 The primary objective of these quizzes, on top of creating brand awareness and make your product viral, is to entertain the user with games related to your brand.
 It doesn’t matter if the user answers the questions correctly.
 The important thing is that the users participate and interact with your brand.
 A popular way of achieving this is to employ memory tests.
 In these, a series of images are displayed at high speed and then you are tested by being challenged to choose the correct images from among false images.